Makeup Breakdown: 5 Techniques to Know Now

 What is "Baking" Your Makeup?

 In makeup, "baking" is a technique for budge-proof foundation, concealer, contour, and highlight.
-It's called "baking" because it uses the skin's natural warmth skin to "bake" setting powder into base makeup, making it stay put for a very long time.
+It's called "baking" because it uses the skin's natural warmth to "bake" setting powder into base makeup, making it stay put for a very long time.

 Baking is also a way to help added color, like eyeshadow, lay down evenly and firmly on skin.
 The technique was first pioneered in drag and burlesque communities, and sometimes the pros do an extreme version with strong lights—or even a blow dryer—to add extra heat.